Are you often told not to slouch, but you find that you can’t adjust your posture even when you try really hard?

-Your doctor might ask for imaging tests like further X-rays or an MRI scan of that part of your back to determine whether you have a more uncommon problem that affecting your posture.
+Your doctor might ask for imaging tests like further X rays or an MRI scan of that part of your back to determine whether you have a more uncommon problem that’s affecting your posture.

-If you have advanced hyperkyphosis, you may have trouble breathing even if you don’t have a history of heart or lung disease.
+In advanced hyperkyphosis, you may have trouble breathing even in the absence of heart or lung disease.

 You may also notice that there is lessening of the distance between your lowest ribs and your pelvic bones.